 People come to the great outdoors expecting fresh air.
 At BC Parks, we are committed to making sure they are not disappointed.
 We’re doing everything we can to reduce your exposure to second-hand smoke and other airborne impurities.

 Smoking tobacco or cannabis, using e-cigarettes, and vaping are not allowed in most areas.
-These activities are only allowed in designated areas of some frontcountry campgrounds.
+At some frontcountry campgrounds, campers can smoke at their registered campsites.

 Wildlife

-Observe wildlife from a distance.
+If you see wildlife, observe it from a distance.
 Do not follow or approach animals.
-Avoid wildlife areas during sensitive times, such as when animals and birds may be mating, nesting, raising young, or hibernating.
+Be especially considerate of wildlife and their habitats during sensitive times, such as when they are mating, nesting, raising young, or hibernating.

-Never feed wildlife as it damages their health, alters natural behaviors, and exposes them to predators and other dangers.
-Fed animals lose their natural fear of humans and may become aggressive.
+Never feed wildlife or allow them to access human food and garbage, as this puts their lives at risk.
+It damages their health, alters natural behaviours, and exposes them to predators and other dangers.

-For details of how to avoid dangerous encounters with animals, including bears and cougars, see the wildlife safety page.
+Wild animals who have eaten human food and garbage may lose their natural fear of humans.
+This can make them aggressive and dangerous.
+For more details of how to avoid dangerous encounters with animals, see the wildlife safety page.

 Drones